ScottG489/scottg489.github.io/src/content/a-full-style-test.md

 title: A Full and Comprehensive Style Test
 image: img/testimg-cover.jpg
 author: [Scott]
-date: 2019-09-30T07:03:47.149Z
+date: 1970-01-01T00:00:00Z
 draft: false
-excerpt: Below is just about everything you’ll need to style in the theme.
-Check the source code to see the many embedded elements within paragraphs.
+excerpt: This is a post that came with the theme I'm using for this website.
+I'm keeping it because it demonstrates a lot of useful Markdown styling.
+Also there's a cool picture of a bear.
 tags:
-  - Tests
+  - test-post-please-ignore
 ---

+Below is just about everything you’ll need to style in the theme.
+Check the source code to see the many embedded elements within paragraphs.

 # Heading 1